curi/websites/close-reading/atlas-shrugged-1.md

 Dagny wants to be a pioneer; James actively wants to *not* be a pioneer (he’s not indifferent, he’s hostile to it).
 Are you a pioneer?
 If you aspire to be a pioneer, you can observe the characters in the book and learn what kinds of things are compatible and incompatible with being a pioneer.

 Do you make judgements and have confidence in the power of your mind?
-Are are you never really sure of anything?
+Are you never really sure of anything?
 That’s not some abstract issue; it has major importance in what kind of life you have.
 Things like that are the difference between living like Dagny or James.

 > “Do you want to save the Rio Norte Line or not?”
 He did not answer.